You might not write novels, poetry, magazine articles, or anything else you intend to publish. But you write.

 - Participation in work-related social media

-Writing is important at work.
-What are the chances of promotion, or even keeping the job, for people who can’t write at least reasonably well?
+Writing matters at work.
+What are the chances of promotion, or even keeping the job, for people who can’t write at least adequately?

 Writing for friends and family